pypeit/PypeIt/doc/2d_combine.rst

 Data Block
 ----------
-After running :ref:`pypeit_setup`, the user should update the :ref:`pypeit_file:Data Block` in the PypeIt file to add three extra columns, and name them ``calib``, ``comb_id`` and ``bkg_id``.
+After running :ref:`pypeit_setup`, the user should update the :ref:`data_block` in the PypeIt file to add three extra columns, and name them ``calib``, ``comb_id`` and ``bkg_id``.
 This can also be obtained by running :ref:`pypeit_setup` and adding the `-b` option.
 The columns ``calib`` and ``comb_id`` should be edited according to the desired reduction,